 Get out the easy button because this pie is just that, easy and delicious.
 It’s light, creamy, not too sweet, not too boozy, and since it’s a frozen pie, it’s a perfect dessert on a hot summer night.
 The pretzel crust is crispy, a little salty and slightly sweet.
 You really taste all the flavors in this pie.
 And you know I wouldn’t just tell you this without checking with my senior taste tester first.
 Traveling husband declared it delicious and said it tastes just like a Margarita.
 If you prefer to skip the alcohol use equal amounts of orange juice instead!

-For the crust:
+- For the crust:

-1/2 cup butter, melted
+- ½ cup butter, melted

-1/4 cup sugar
+- ¼ cup sugar

-2 cups pretzel sticks
+- 2 cups pretzel sticks

-2 sheets of graham crackers (or four squares)
+- 2 sheets of graham crackers (or four squares)

-1 (14 ounce) can sweetened condensed milk
+- 1 (14 ounce) can sweetened condensed milk

-1/3 cup fresh lime juice
+- ⅓ cup fresh lime juice

-1 tablespoon plus 1 teaspoon tequila
+- 1 tablespoon plus 1 teaspoon tequila

-1 tablespoon plus 1 teaspoon triple sec
+- 1 tablespoon plus 1 teaspoon triple sec

-1 cup heavy whipping cream, whipped
+- 1 cup heavy whipping cream, whipped

-(8 ounces Cool Whip may be substituted)
+- (8 ounces Cool Whip may be substituted)

-3 drops green food coloring (optional)
+- 3 drops green food coloring (optional)

-sweetened whipped cream if desired
+- sweetened whipped cream if desired

 - In a food processor, pulse the pretzels and graham crackers until crushed.
-You will need enough to measure 1 1/4 cups of crushed pretzels and crackers.
+You will need enough to measure 1¼ cups of crushed pretzels and crackers.
 Combine the melted butter and sugar.
 Add the crushed pretzels and crackers, mix well.
 Press the mixture into the bottom and up the sides of the prepared pie plate.
 Bake for 7 minutes in a preheated oven at 350 degrees.
 Cool completely.

 - In a medium mixing bowl combine the condensed milk, lime juice, tequila and triple sec.
 Add the food coloring if desired (I did not use).
 Gently fold the whipped cream into the condensed milk mixture until blended.
 Do not beat or whisk.

-This pie is best cut when frozen and allowed to rest for 5-10 minutes before serving.
+- This pie is best cut when frozen and allowed to rest for 5-10 minutes before serving.